The Origins and Evolution of the Samurai Class

 The Meiji Restoration (1868) ended the Tokugawa shogunate and restored imperial rule.
 The new government abolished feudal domains, confiscated samurai stipends, and introduced a conscripted Western-style army.
 Many former samurai resisted, most famously through the Satsuma Rebellion (1877) led by Saigō Takamori.
 Their defeat marked the final military stand of the samurai, but their values were repurposed to inspire loyalty to the emperor and the nation.

 Former samurai rapidly adapted to new roles: they became bureaucrats, educators, and entrepreneurs.
-Some of Japan's most influential modernizers, such as Fukuzawa Yukichi, were of samurai background.
-The Meiji slogan "Enrich the country, strengthen the military" echoed the samurai ideal of devotion to duty.
+Some of Japan's most influential modernizers, such as Fukuzawa Yukichi and Itō Hirobumi, were of samurai background.
+The Meiji slogan "Enrich the country, strengthen the military" echoed the samurai ideal of devotion to duty, now redirected toward national modernization.
+Samurai values of discipline, loyalty, and hierarchical order were woven into the fabric of the new Japan, influencing its rapid industrialization and military expansion.

 Continued Influence on Martial Arts and Ethics

 Modern martial arts (gendai budō) such as kendo, judo, and aikido trace their origins directly to samurai combat training.
 Kendo, for example, evolved from kenjutsu (swordsmanship) and maintains the use of bamboo swords (shinai) and armor (bogu).
-Judo was developed by Jigoro Kano from jujutsu, a samurai close‑combat system.
-These arts are practiced worldwide and teach not only physical technique but also the ethical principles of respect, humility, and self‑control derived from Bushido.
+Judo was developed by Jigoro Kano from jujutsu, a samurai close-combat system designed for fighting while armored.
+These arts are practiced worldwide and teach not only physical technique but also the ethical principles of respect, humility, and self-control derived from Bushido.

 To explore further, readers may consult resources such as the Britannica entry on samurai, the Metropolitan Museum of Art's overview, or Japan Guide's cultural history.